Adaptive cruise control* - temporary deactivation, and standby mode

-- the driver maintains a speed higher than the set speed for longer than 1 minute.
+- the driver maintains speed higher than the stored speed for longer than 1 minute.

 The driver must then regulate the speed.

-A temporary increase in speed with the accelerator pedal, e.g. during overtaking, does not affect the cruise control setting - the car returns to the last stored speed when the accelerator pedal is released.
+A temporary increase in speed with the accelerator pedal, e.g. during overtaking, does not affect the setting - the car returns to the last stored speed when the accelerator pedal is released.

 Automatic standby mode

-The adaptive cruise control is dependent on other systems, e.g. DSTC (Stability and traction control system).
-If any of these systems stop working then cruise control is automatically deactivated.
+The adaptive cruise control is dependent on other systems, e.g. Stability system ESC.
+If any of these systems stops working, the adaptive cruise control is deactivated automatically.

-In the event of automatic deactivation a signal will sound and the message Cruise control Cancelled is shown in the combined instrument panel.
+In the event of automatic deactivation a signal will sound and the message Adaptive cruise control cancelled is shown in the combined instrument panel.
 The driver must then intervene and adapt the speed and distance to the vehicle ahead.